"Young Bloods" Entrepreneurial Club Austin, Texas

 Travels from Texas

-Michael Sekora, an acclaimed professional speaker, educator, and presenter, has been featured in Emmy-winning documentaries such as PBS's Frontline and in publications including The Wall Street Journal, New York Times, The Chicago Tribune, Insight on the News, Industry Week, Inside the Pentagon, Defense Forum, Washington Technology, New Technology Week, Manufacturing and Technology News and Computerworld.
-He has appeared on TV news programs on CNN, CNBC, ABC, and CBS.
+Michael Sekora, an acclaimed professional speaker, educator, and presenter, has been featured in Emmy-winning documentaries such as PBS's FRONTLINE and in publications including The Wall Street Journal, New York Times, The Chicago Tribune, Insight on the News, Industry Week, Inside the Pentagon, Defense Forum, Washington Technology, New Technology Week, Manufacturing and Technology News, Computerworld, and Epoch Times.
+He has appeared on TV news programs on CNN, CNBC, ABC, CBS, and NTD.

 Sekora was the founder and Director of the US intelligence community program, Project Socrates, which was tasked with rebuilding America's economic competitiveness.
 Within Socrates it was determined that to rebuild and ensure America's competitiveness, the country needed to generate and lead the next evolutionary leap in technology-based planning – the automated innovation revolution.
 To generate the automated innovation revolution, Project Socrates developed a computer-based system that would enable technology strategies to be developed that would enable an organization, a state or a country to acquire and utilize technology with unprecedented speed, efficiency and agility.
 The automated innovation system was used to develop technology strategies for various organizations of the US Government for a wide range of high priority government projects.